* New Customer Offer. T&Cs Apply. 18+. Please Gamble Responsibly.

 One thing that Slingo Riches does have going for it is that each game takes several minutes to play and this is more akin to a game of bingo than a slots spin.
 When you play slots it is possible to burn through quite a lot of money in a very short space of time if luck is not on your side, whereas with Slingo it takes a lot longer, so there is more entertainment to be had for the same outlay.

 Slingo Extreme was the second real money version of Slingo to appear.
-It has the same 95% RTP as Slingo Riches but with a couple of important differences:
+Originally it had the same 95% RTP as Slingo Riches but with a couple of important differences:

 Deal or No Deal Slingo is a tie-in with the famous Endemol TV programme and arrived in Spring 2016.
 It is even higher variance than Slingo Extreme and although it has the same 95% RTP (for the base game and per extra pay spin) it differs from the other two versions of real money Slingo in a number of ways: